 The Jimmy Gold award is named after one of the Founders of TSA (SCRC).
+It recognizes individuals who have made outstanding contributions to this region.
 Jimmy C. Gold was instrumental in starting TSA and also served PTG as Regional Vice President for several years.
 Had it not been for Jimmy Gold, there likely would not have been an SCRC.

 Recipients of the Jimmy Gold Award